 INVITED SPEAKER

-Xinming Ou, Associate Professor at Computer Science and Engineering, University of South Florida, USA
+Xinming Ou, Associate Professor at Computer Science and Engineering, University of South Florida, USATITLE

 Bottom-up Approach to Applying Graphical Models in Security Analysis